-Growing up with these conditions have been extremely difficult, especially at school.
-Let’s face it – a lot of things happens at school!
+Growing up with these conditions has been extremely difficult, especially at school.
+Let’s face it – a lot of things happen at school!
 Why?
-I think it’s because the schools are students playground.
-It’s a place where they can feel a sense of independence away from home, the parents and rules.
-So they feel a sense of freedom and does whatever they want to do.
+I think it’s because the schools are students’ playgrounds.
+It’s where they can feel a sense of independence away from home, their parents and rules.
+So they feel a sense of freedom and do whatever they want to do.
 The sad thing about it was – nothing could stop them.
-I mean, you do not go jail for bullying other kids, do you?
-You will, however eventually get an exemption from school but that’s better news for the bullies because they do not like school anyway.
+Do you mean you do not go to jail for bullying other kids?
+You will eventually get an exemption from school, but that’s better news for the bullies because they do not like school anyway.

-Some people would blame the parents and some would blame the school but its never the kid’s fault?
+Some people would blame the parents, and some would blame the school, but it’s never the kid’s fault.
 Can someone explain this to me, please?
-I personally think it’s a choice!
+I think it’s a choice!
 Being a bully is a choice!
-Yes, things at home might not be great or things might be super great and you just decide to make other people’s lives difficult because you’re bored or you do not have confidence in yourself?
+Yes, things at home might not be great, or something might be super great, and you decide to make other people’s lives difficult because you’re bored or you do not have confidence in yourself.

 Anyway, back to the post.
-Sorry guys, I take bullying very seriously because I was bullied at school and I reported it but nothing was done.
+Sorry guys, I take bullying very seriously because I was bullied at school and reported it, but they did nothing.
 It made things even worst.
-Not only the bullies actions – it affected my confidence too.
+Not only did the bully’s actions – affect my confidence too.
 Think about it.
 I was getting attacked, I begged for help once, and I got shut down?!
 Now you want me to keep asking for help?
 Where do you think I will get the confidence to ask again?
 How can I trust you?
 God knows what the bullying was about.
 I know I was a good student.
 Never have I ever looked for trouble.
-Some say it was a racist act, a discrimination act, some even blame the victims for not standing up to the bullies.
+Some say it was a racist act, a discrimination act.
+Some even blame the victims for not standing up to the bullies.
 Sometimes, I wonder if bullies get bullied too!

 Lack of Confidence

 So bullies played a big part in my lack of confidence.
-I was a very shy and quiet kid who had big dreams to become their own boss.
-It felt like it was my fault because I have one arm and I am deaf.
-I started hating myself, feeling lonely etc but I had good parental support from my parents.
-That was what kept me going.
-Eventually, the bullying stopped and I made good friends.
+I was a timid and quiet kid who dreamed of becoming their boss.
+It felt like it was my fault because I have one arm and am deaf.
+I started hating myself, getting depressed, attempting suicide and feeling lonely.
+I didn’t want to live anymore, and I remember crying and begging the bullies to stay away from me.
+Sometimes I was scared to walk down the hallway to my class because the bullies were there.
+It’s like they were waiting for me.
+I remember pretending to be sick so I do not go to school.
+Eventually, the bullying stopped, and I made good friends.

-Now, it was time to rebuild confidence, which took many years going back and forth and trying different things.
+It was time to rebuild confidence, which took many years to go back and forth, try different things, and accept new challenges.
 Everything changed in 2010 – 2011 when I won and was elected as the Disabled Student Officer at my college.
-During my time in the position, I was able to find confidence, fight for what I believed in, and for the first time in my life I felt strong and proud to of my disability.
-I had a voice and my voice was heard.
-I successfully progressed and joined the NUS Disabled Students Committee and met a lot of powerful people with different disabilities and background.
+During my time in the position, I was able to find confidence, fight for what I believed in, and for the first time in my life, I felt strong and proud of my disability.
+I had a voice, and they heard my voice.
+I successfully progressed and joined the NUS Disabled Students Committee and met many influential people with different disabilities and backgrounds.

 NUS (National Union of Students)

-The organisation had power and a voice to make real changes.
-I actually thought I had it worse and I was the only one who’s got 2 disabilities.
+The organisation had the power and a voice to make fundamental changes for students.
+I thought I had it worse and was the only one with two disabilities.
 I was excited to meet other disabled people too.
 For the first time in my life, I felt ‘normal’.
-I was in a place where I did not have to explain anything to anyone about why my arm is the way it is or why you have to speak a bit slower to me.
+I was in a place where I did not have to explain to anyone why my arm was the way it was or why you have to speak a bit slower to me.
 I felt safe and happy.
-There were some couples, married with kids families there too.
+There were some couples, married with kids, and families there too.
 It was very inspiring.
-I realised that I can do anything I want and be who I want to be, there’s nothing stopping expect one thing – Me.
+I realised I could do anything and be who I wanted.
+Nothing is stopping except one thing – Me.

-So I had a bit of confidence before that experience but after it, I was a new person and no one could believe that it was me.
-The bullies started being friendly to me.
-Everyone was complimenting on my new found self-confidence.
-You want to stir at my arm, go on the stir.
+So I had a bit of confidence before that experience, but after it, I was a new person, and no one could believe it was me.
+Everyone complimented me on my newfound self-confidence.
+You want to stir at my arm, go on, stir.
 I don’t care anymore.
 You want to talk about me – go for it, sweetheart.
-I don’t care.
-Don’t you dare think about putting a finger on me or you will go to jail?
-I had all the confidence in the world and started wearing short sleeves tops, and short dresses more than ever as I was confident in my own skin.
+I had all the confidence in the world and started wearing short sleeves, tops and short dresses more than ever as I was confident in my skin.
 I was walking with my head up high and felt nothing but powerful.

-If you are going through a tough time accepting who you are, I want to you know that you are beautiful and perfect just the way you are.
-Do not let anybody demons affect your life.
+If you are going through a tough time accepting who you are, I want to know that you are beautiful and perfect just the way you are.
+Do not let anybody’s demons affect your life.
 Just keep doing you.
-Think positive, smile and laugh.
-At the end of the day, you will go home to those who love everything about you.
+Think positive, smile and walk with your head up high.
+You will go home to those who love everything about you.